Minimal Surface Entropy and Average Area Ratio: Proof of Theorem

 We denote the space of Killing symmetric $2$-tensors on a Riemannian manifold $(X,h)$ by $ K_2(X,h)$.
 They are characterized by the property (see \cite[Section 1]{Tak}) that a symmetric $2$-tensor $k$ lies in $K_2(X,h)$ if and only if for every geodesic $\gamma \subset X$ the function below is constant

 Given a symmetric $2$-tensor $k$ on $X$, we denote the absolute value of its determinant with respect to $h$ by $|k|_h$.

-Let $\delta$ denote the Euclidean metric in $\R^3$ and $B\subset \H^3$ denote the open unit ball.
+Let $\delta$ denote the Euclidean metric in $\R^3$ and $B\subset \R^3$ denote the open unit ball.
 Consider the Beltrami-Klein model $(B,g_{\rm hyp})$ for $(\H^3,g_0)$.
 The important property of this model is that the image of geodesics and totally geodesic discs in $(B,g_{\rm hyp})$ is the same as affine lines and affine planes in $(B,\delta).$

-In \cite{amb-marques-neves}, among other results, the authors classify all metric $h$ on $S^n$ for which every totally geodesic hypersphere is minimal with respect to $h$.
+In \cite[Theorem 9.8]{amb-marques-neves} the authors classified all metric $h$ on $S^n$ for which every totally geodesic hypersphere is minimal with respect to $h$.
 They are those for which

-The same computation as the one performed in \cite{amb-marques-neves}, which we repeat for the sake of completeness, gives \begin{prop} A positive definite symmetric $2$-tensor $h$ on $B$ has the property that every affine plane is minimal with respect to $h$ if and only if \end{prop} \begin{proof} We will use the following theorem of Hangan \cite{Han1} : A metric $h$ on $B$ is such that all affine planes have zero mean curvature with respect to $h$ if and only if
+A similar reasoning, which we repeat for the sake of completeness, gives \begin{prop} A positive definite symmetric $2$-tensor $h$ on $B$ has the property that every affine plane is minimal with respect to $h$ if and only if \end{prop} \begin{proof} We will use the following theorem of Hangan \cite{Han1} : A metric $h$ on $B$ is such that all affine planes have zero mean curvature with respect to $h$ if and only if

 \begin{lemm} With $k$ a $2$-tensor on $B$ then

 \end{lemm} \begin{proof} From Hangan's theorem we have that $|g_{\rm hyp}|_{\delta}^{-1/2}g_{\rm hyp}\in K_2(B,\delta)$ and hence, for every Euclidean geodesic $\gamma\subset B$, we have some constant $c_0=c_0(\gamma)$ such that for all $t$